Shre-19-yansh/SQL-Tableau---Operations-Financial-Performance-Analysis/Case_Study_Solution.md

 ### Analysis:
 - Growth can be observed in the first 3 quarters with operating profit growing rapidly from Q1 to Q3 until Q4 where the profit fell.
-The decline in Q4 operating profit reflects rising total costs relative to revenue growth, as confirmed by the declining operating margin in Q4
+The decline in Q4 operating profit reflects rising total costs relative to revenue growth, as confirmed by the declining operating margin in Q4.
-Overall growth has been observed in the business & the loss in Q4 could be a minor anomaly
+Overall growth is observed across the year, with Q4 showing a moderation in operating profit driven by rising costs rather than a structural decline.

 ##	Q3.
 Plot and analyse the difference between Planned OP & Actual OP
 <img width="603" height="345" alt="image" src="https://github.com/user-attachments/assets/3d55fcc4-5baf-4834-8849-5288a269d05a" />